abdusleem/AbdulRahmanSleem-Portfolio/README.md

 # AbdulRahmanSleem-Portfolio
-portfolio showcasing my projects in Data Analysis, Business Intelligence, and Data Visualization using Excel, SQL, Power BI, Python, and Tableau
+A Portfolio showcasing my projects in Data Analysis, Business Intelligence, and Data Visualization using Excel, SQL, Power BI, Python, and Tableau